programminghistorian/jekyll/author-guidelines.md

 ### Write in Markdown
 **All new lessons must be written in Markdown.** Markdown is a simple mark-up language that is best written in a text editor (as explained above, do not use a word processor like MS Word or Open Office).
 [GitHub Pages] are powered by [Jekyll](http://jekyllrb.com/), which automatically converts the Markdown files into the HTML pages that you can find here on the website.
 Even this page is written in Markdown, as you can see by inspecting [the raw text on GitHub].

-The following resources and tutorials contain more information about formatting a lesson in Markdown:

--   [Getting Started with Markdown](/lessons/getting-started-with-markdown), a _PH_ tutorial by Sarah Simpkin
--   [GitHub Guide to Markdown]
+For a gentle introduction to GitHub Markdown (especially with *Programming Historian*, see [Getting Started with Markdown]({site.baseurl}}/getting-started-with-markdown), or the concise reference [GitHub Guide to Markdown].

 <div class="alert alert-warning">
   Before continuing, be sure you understand how to use Markdown syntax to use basic formatting like headers, bold, italics, links, paragraphs, and lists.
 </div>

-### Use Section Headings
+### Use informative section headings
-We strive to make our lessons easy to follow by using section headings consistently throughout each lesson and, as much as possible, across different lessons.
+We strive to make our lessons easy to follow by using section headings consistently throughout our lessons.
+As you compose your lesson, section headings will help you visualize how well you've structured your lesson.
+Avoid long sections of text with no headings; these become very difficult to follow.

-As you compose your lesson, various levels of section headings will help you visualize how well you've structured your lesson.
-Please avoid long sections of text with no headings; these become very difficult to follow. **Please do not make your own headings** with **bold** or *italic* text; use an appropriate heading level (which we can style consistently across our lessons).
+**Please do not make your own headings** with **bold** or *italic* text; use an appropriate heading level (which we can style consistently across our lessons).
 Unless your lesson is incredibly short, you'll probably need at least 3 levels.

 Although there are a few ways to create section headings, we ask that you use the `#` notation in your headings.
 Top-level section headings are indicated with a \#; second-level with \#\#, and so on as shown below.
-With the _Programming Historian_ style, the Markdown below:

     # Header 1
     ## Header 2
-    ### Header 3
-    #### Header 4
-    ##### Header 5

 will render as: